Codecademy/docs/content/php/concepts/data-types/data-types.md

 - object: an instance of a pre-defined class.
 - callable: a refrence to a PHP function.
 - iterable: represents any array or object implementing the `Traversable` interface.
-- resource: a refrence to an external resource.
+- resource: a reference to an external resource.
 - NULL: represents a variable with no value.

 Rather than being declared in code, PHP typically decides types at runtime depending on context.
 There are a number of ways to determine the type of a variable or expression.